AmirmohammadBazgir/Spy-Usb/Description.md

 This Tools created with python
-It has many parts to do defferent works to collect information the victim system for you
+It has many parts to do different works to collect information the victim system for you

 AB Group